SAP-archive/teched2020-DEV360/exercises/part3/README.md

 1. Copy and paste these 3 function calls into the "/submit" endpoint handler, after the call to create the third subaccount in a directory.
 These calls will entitle the 3 subaccounts to the **Application Runtime**, and **Document Translation** services.
 **Remember:** Initially our trial subaccount was entitled with **4 units** of Application Runtime, MEMORY plan.
-Then we assigned trial with 0 units and our new subaccount with 1 unit.
+Then we assigned trial with 0 units.
 This leaves us with 3 units to assign to our dev, test and prod subaccounts.

 ```javascript
 await entitleSubaccount(subaccount1, {